GlossarCompliance Carbon Market (CCM)

 Compliance Carbon Market (CCM)

-The compliance carbon market is an instrument for achieving climate targets by creating a financial incentive for companies to reduce their emissions.
+The Compliance Carbon Market (the legal carbon market) is an instrument for achieving climate goals by creating a financial incentive for companies to reduce their emissions.

 What is the Compliance Carbon Market (CCM)?

-The compliance carbon market is an instrument for achieving climate targets by creating a financial incentive for companies to reduce their emissions and invest in clean technologies.
-In the EU, a compliance carbon market was introduced in 2005 with the European Emissions Trading Scheme (EU ETS).
-Since then, certain companies, such as chemical companies, have been legally obliged to purchase emissions certificates to offset their emissions.
-If they are unable to reduce their emissions, they must purchase the corresponding certificates in order to comply with their emission limits.
+The compliance carbon market (CCM) serves as a tool for meeting climate targets by offering a financial incentive for companies to reduce their emissions and invest in cleaner technologies.
+In the EU, the compliance carbon market was established in 2005 through the European Emissions Trading Scheme (EU ETS).
+Since then, certain industries, like chemical companies, are legally required to purchase carbon credits to offset their emissions.
+If they fail to lower their emissions, they must buy the necessary credits to comply with their emission limits.

-The compliance carbon market is based on the "cap and trade" principle, in which a steadily decreasing upper limit (cap) is set by governments and certificates are distributed or auctioned (trade) to companies that cause particularly high emissions.
-The resulting market for emission rights allows companies that are particularly efficient and reduce emissions to sell carbon credits to other companies.
+This market operates on the "cap and trade" principle, where governments set a gradually decreasing upper limit (cap) on emissions.
+Credits are then distributed or auctioned to companies with high emissions.
+This creates a market for emission rights, allowing efficient companies that reduce emissions to sell carbon credits to others.